leemark/beyond-chatbots/README.md

   Now, using this pattern, write a haiku about summer."

 - Pre-fill/partial response technique

-  Example: "Complete this sentence in a creative way:
-  The old man looked out the window and saw..."
+  Example: "The cat looked out the window and saw a"

 - Scratchpad technique

-  Example: "Let's solve this math problem step by step.
-We'll use <scratchpad></scratchpad> XML tags like this to show our work:
+  Example: "Solve this math problem step by step.
+Make sure to use <scratchpad></scratchpad> XML tags like this to show your work.
+Here is an example:
   Problem: What is 15% of 80?
   <scratchpad>
   1. Convert 15% to a decimal: 15% = 0.15